Émile Goudeau: Life

 Goudeau founded the Hydropathes society on 11 October 1878.

 According to Goudeau, the name came from the Hydropathen-valsh (Waltz of the Hydropaths) by the Hungarian-German musician Joseph Gungl.

 The purpose of the society was to promote the works of the members.

 The Hydropathes Café in the rue Cujas was a large hall that could accommodate several hundred people.

 The society staged evening entertainments in the form of poetry or prose readings and songs.

 The society published a journal for about year, starting in January 1879, containing writings and pictures by members of the society.

 The Hydropathes drank heavily in the bohemian way of that time, particularly green absinthe, which was rampant.

 Goudeau paid his collaborators in drink, and this salary was fatal to the most gifted of them, Jules Jouy.

+The Hydropathic Club gave rise to the fumist movement, the word fumism itself was coined by Émile Goudeau, and Georges Fragerolle, Eugène Bataille and Alphonse Allais took up his invention.